scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 This settings file contains information such as:

-- number of code server processes required to process the code.
+- number of code server processes required to process the code
-- server pool port, a common port for accessing the Tornado web server.
+- server pool port, a common port for accessing the Tornado web server
-- server host name, a server host for accessing the Tornado web server.
+- server host name, a server host for accessing the Tornado web server
-- a timeout to prevent infinite loops locking up a process.
+- a timeout to prevent infinite loops locking up a process
-- dictionary of code evaluators based on the programming language.
+- dictionary of code evaluators based on the programming language

-A Tornado HTTP server is started with the specified server host and server pool port from the settings.
-The server handles POST requests which are submitted with a unique id, along with a JSONized string with the programming language of the question, the user answer, files (if any), test case data i.e. test case type and test cases.
+A Tornado HTTP server is started with the specified server hostname and pool port from the settings.
+The server handles POST requests which are submitted with a unique id, along with a JSON string containing programming language of the question, the user answer, files (if any), test case data i.e. test case type and test cases.
 Each submitted answer has a unique id associated with it which makes it easy to keep the track if the evaluation is